 1054457856 bytes total (749060096 bytes free)

-And suppose you want to replace your running configuration with Rack1R1 file stored in flash:
+Let’s assume we want to replace the running configuration with the file named Rack1R1 stored in flash memory.

 R1#configure replace flash:Rack1R1